 "Tie it Down" [Apply hand brakes and follow the rules for laying up equipment.]
 Yardmaster slang, Info: BMC

-"Tie Up" [Take your meal break.]
+"Tie Up" or "Tying Up" [Take your meal break.]
 Yardmaster slang Info: BMC

 "The Signal Dropped" A signal that was better then "STOP" suddenly goes to stop while approaching it.
 Usually a track circuit problem.
 Info: Bob Anderson

 "Top Switch" The first switch into the yard, usually the switch that sets the path to either the high side or the low side of the yard.